 - The top mount battery compartment doesn’t require removing the holographic sight from the weapon to change to two AA batteries

 - Battery life of up to 2500 hours means fewer battery changes and no worries about battery failure at the wrong time.

 The EOTech 558 is a proven operator that anyone should consider when outfitting an AR-15 with a holographic sight.

 These sights are rugged, durable, and perform as advertised.

 From the toughest competitive shooting to the most extreme field conditions, the EOTech 558 is a good pairing with your AR-15

-- The lightning-quick EBR-CQB reticle is designed to dominate in close, and our FHQ technology...
+- The lightning-quick EBR-CQB reticle with 15 illumination settings and our FHQ technology virtually...

 The only other manufacturer of true holographic sights is Vortex Optics.

 Vortex Optics introduced their AMG UH-1 holographic sight several years ago as a direct competitor to EOTech with some success.

 Built with the same attention to detail and features as the other traditional optics and red dots offered by Vortex Optics, many shooters were soon mounting one of these sights on their rifles.